 NOTE: Be careful to not overtighten.
 Overtightening will cause the drive belt to "grab" the pulley and can prevent the engine from starting properly.

 5. Replace the belt cover.

 5.11 Drive Belt Adjustment

-The sawmill is equipped with the Autoclutch feature that remotely engages/disengages the blade using a switch on the control box.
-See the separate Autoclutch manual for adjustment instructions.
+NOTE: This sawmill is equipped with the Autoclutch Option.
+Please see the Autoclutch Option manual for drive belt adjustment instructions.